UCloud

 Step 6

-You can navigate through the different folders and start running the Python notebooks (pink arrow).
+You can navigate through the different folders and start running the Python notebooks (orange square).

 Create your own directories to save the output of your jobs.
 You will be able to access them later in your project folders under the resources you are using